Hanan-3450/Requirement-analysis/README.md

 -  It reduces risks by ensuring everyone has a shared understanding.
 -  It sets the foundation for design, development, and testing phases.

+  ## Why is Requirement Analysis Important?

+Requirement Analysis plays a vital role in ensuring software projects are successful.
+Here are some key reasons why it is important in the SDLC:

+1️. **Clear Understanding of Needs:**
+It ensures that the development team fully understands what the users, customers, and stakeholders expect.
+This prevents building the wrong product.

+2️. **Reduced Development Risks:**
+By identifying potential issues early in the process, Requirement Analysis helps avoid costly errors, delays, or major redesigns later on.

+3️. **Better Planning and Design:**
+It provides a solid foundation for creating system designs, schedules, budgets, and testing plans.
+Good requirements lead to more accurate planning.